mbh1620/Computing_Project/README.md

 ### Future Update

 I have added a simulation tab to the gui, however this is not working yet.
 This would be a future upgrade for this project to allow the Aerospace company to perform computational fluid dynamic simulations and wind tunnel simulations.
 To implement this part I would need to add some more classes to the libraries to solve partial differential equations in 3D.

+### Usage Instructions

+The usage instructions can be found either in the repository WIKI or in the doxygen documentation.